tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

   - <a name='46'></a>__::math::geometry::intersectionLineWithCircle__ *line* *circle*

-    Determine the points at which the given line intersects the circle.
-There can be zero, one or two points.
-(If the line touches the circle or is close to it, then one point is returned.
-An arbitrary margin of 1.0e-10 times the radius is used to determine this situation.)
+    Determine the points at which the given line intersects the circle\.
+There can be zero, one or two points\. \(If the line touches the circle or is close to it, then one point is returned\.
+An arbitrary margin of 1\.0e\-10 times the radius is used to determine this situation\.\)

       * list *line*